 Additional claims outside of the Child Maintenance Service.

 There are circumstances where the CMS does not have jurisdiction over the maintenance payable.
-There are also circumstances where the court can be asked provide pump sums to make financial provision for children.
+There are also circumstances where the court can be asked to provide lump sums to make financial provision for children.

 The court retains jurisdiction:-